 The gatekeepers of the fashion industry used to be editors, experienced designers and powerful retailers.
 Ten years ago, magazines were still considered the bible for fashion inspiration and new seasonal must-haves.
-But so much has changed since the launch of Instagram in 2010.
+So much has changed since the launch of Instagram in 2010.

-In today’s climate, brands can no longer ignore the game-changing impact that these new consumer voices have on both their image and their business if they want to steer clear of the following:
+Given social media’s major influence on how people shop, brands can no longer ignore the game-changing impact that these new consumer voices have on both their image and their business if they want to stay ahead.

-Social media has amplified and accelerated the spread of a viral buzz, increased the time-to-market pressure, and made it hard for brands to anticipate the lifecycle of a product.
-For example, nobody expected the Balenciaga “Ikea lookalike” shopping tote to last for so many seasons.
-It is also oftentimes that trends burst onto the Instagram fashion scene and vanish overnight.
-So what can brands do to keep up?
+Furthermore, social media has amplified and accelerated the spread of a viral buzz and made it hard for brands to anticipate the lifecycle of a product.
+Nobody expected the Telfar Shopping Bag to break the internet like it did — even appearing on Oprah’s 2020 Wish List — but it remains sold out on the brand’s website still.
+On the other hand, we see other trends burst onto the Instagram fashion scene and vanish overnight.

 The solution is: SMARTER vs FASTER.

-The way forward, therefore, is to be ahead of your consumer’s preferences in order to launch strong products aligned with your brand’s DNA, but also to anticipate demand in order to reach the right balance between novelty and continuity, trendy and iconic products depending on your brand positioning.
-The best way to do this is through trend forecasting, which directly correlates to demand forecasting.
+Being ahead of your consumer’s preferences in order to launch strong products aligned with your brand’s DNA, but also anticipating demand in order to reach the right balance between novelty and continuity, trendy and iconic products.

-To begin with, Instagram reflects desirability, the adoption of fashion trends, and how they spread from edgy trends to commercial successes.
-At Heuritech, we can detect trends emerging from early signals on social media, and closely follow their propagation (or not) to the mass market.
+This means much more consumer data to analyze and back one’s intuitions with.
+Instagram reflects desirability, the adoption of fashion trends and how they spread from edgy trends to commercial successes.
+We can see niche trends emerging from fashion-forward people, and closely follow their propagation (or not) to the mass market.

-By identifying signals on Instagram, Heuritech’s artificial intelligence technology is able to forecast up to 1 year ahead.
+At Heuritech, we have conducted studies showing that certain behaviors on Instagram can be 6 to 12 months ahead of trends.
 Figures combined with thousands of pictures of people wearing specific products can help fashion experts back their intuitions with strong data.